nicleong27/Beauty_Reviews/README.md

 The classifications in the data are imbalanced with a higher amount of users with Combination skin.
 This imbalance will cause my model to predict based on the larger class.
 To fix this, I decided to predict only dry and oily skin types since these classifications are balanced and independent of one another.
 Trying to predict combination skin would pose a challenge as this skin type is a mix of both dry and oily skin.

 After removing Combination and Normal skin types from the datset, there was around 46,000 reviews left.
-After cleaning and tokenizing, I decided to lemmatize words in the reviews because I wanted to retain the base/root form of a word instead of cutting it off.
+After cleaning, I decided to lemmatize words in the reviews because I wanted to retain the base/root form of a word instead of cutting it off.
 I also included the words 'foundation' and 'skin' in my list of stop words since I found these words to be obvious and made only a slight difference to my model.

 ## Results
 ### Base Model